vwellmo57/Engineering_4_Notebook/README.md

 ### Lessons(s) Learned
 - Follow the docs, they get you like 90% of the way there
 - Use "git add ." to add multiple files
+## Headless
+### Description
+In this assignment we graphed acceleration data on the screen and and then sshd in.
+### How
+I had SSH figured out so it wasn't a big deal.
+### Lessons(s) Learned
+- Follow the docs, they get you like 90% of the way there
+- The top left of the screen is (0,0)